KACPER HAMILTON STUDIO

 ‘Mass of Time’ pays reference to the Ancient Egyptian ceremony, ‘Weighing of the Heart’, where a persons heart was weighed against a feather to decide their fate for the afterlife.

 This unique piece of work was commissioned by Clarks and The Halo Trust.
-As part of the Clarks: Rebooted exhibition, the piece will be exhibited at Design Shanghai (March 2015) then travel to Salone del Mobile in Milan (April 2015), Frieze Art Fair New York (May 2015) and finally to London Fashion Week, London Design Festival and Frieze Art Fair London (October 2015).
-Then in Winter 2015 the piece will be sold at auction in London.
-All the proceeds will be donated to The Halo Trust Charity.
+As part of the Clarks: Rebooted exhibition, the piece was exhibited at Design Shanghai (March 2015), Salone del Mobile Milan (April 2015), Frieze Art Fair New York (May 2015), London Fashion Week, London Design Festival and Frieze Art Fair London (October 2015).
+In October 2015, the piece was sold at an auction at the Victoria & Albert Museum in London.
+All the proceeds were donated to The Halo Trust Charity.

 Photo © KACPER HAMILTON STUDIO